louisenorris/blue-plaques/README.md

 Playing around with blue plaques (data from public domain licenced [Open Plaques](https://openplaques.org/data)) and React.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A project in process...

+The app is being built using:

+* React Frontend.
+* Open Plaques API.

+## User stories:

+A user can:

+* Browse all blue plaquesd optained from the API.
+* View their further details by clicking on a plue plaque.
+* Search for a blue plaque.

 ## Available Scripts